Priyanshu-pandey123/SystemDesign/README.md

 3.=>Add the logic of infinite scroll
-4.=>Add the logic of accordian by lifting the state up 5.=>Add the logic for the Nested Reddit comment by DFS logic
+4.=>Add the logic of accordian by lifting the state up 5.=>Add the logic for the Nested Reddit comment by DFS logic 6.=>Add the logic for the image slider
+7.=>add the logic of pagination